kannan-ar/MariGold.Data.Database/README.md

 EntityManager<Employee>.Map(p => p.EmployeeId, "Id").Map(p => p.EmployeeName, "Name").DisposeAfterUse();
 ```
 ##### Map database fields with underscore to pascal case entity fields
 Some databases like PostgreSQL following the naming conventions with lower cases and underscores which does not match the C# property naming conventions.
 The conversion from lower case database column names with underscore to pascal case can be done without any custom mapping using the UnderscoreToPascalCase configuration settings property.
-For example, a "first_name" data base field can be automatically mapped to "FirstName" enity field.
+For example, a "first_name" data base field can be automatically mapped to "FirstName" entity field.
 ```csharp
 Config.UnderscoreToPascalCase = true;
 ```